Vietnam.vn - Nền tảng quảng bá Việt Nam

 While the impact on tourist numbers may be short-term, it will also hurt Thailand's economy, where tourism employs a fifth of the country's workforce and accounts for about 13% of gross domestic product (GDP).

-Thailand’s government is betting on an improvement in tourism to boost growth to 3% this year as goods exports, another key growth driver, face headwinds from trade tariffs imposed by the Trump administration.
+The Thai government is betting on an improvement in tourism to boost growth to 3% this year as goods exports, another key growth driver, face headwinds from trade tariffs imposed by the Trump administration.

-The number of foreign visitors to Thailand has fallen every week since the end of the Lunar New Year peak in early February.
+The number of foreign tourists to Thailand has fallen every week since the end of the Lunar New Year peak in early February.
 Bank of America economists see high risks to Thailand’s forecast of 38.1 million tourist arrivals this year.

 Nguyen Khanh (according to Bangkok Post, SCMP)